-Both these extensions are easy to use and will let you know if a website is using WordPress.
+Both these extensions are easy to use and will let you know if it's a WordPress website.

 6. WordPress Detector Tools

 There are many WordPress detector tools that you can use online.
-You enter the URL, and the tool will tell you if the site is using WordPress.
+You enter the URL, and these online tools will tell you if the site is using WordPress.

 You can also use WordPress theme and plugin detector tools simultaneously because if they show up for a WordPress theme or plugin, you know that it has to be using WordPress.

-Here’s a selection of the best tools available to use right now for free:
+Here’s a selection of the best WordPress website detector tools available to use right now for free:

 7. Ask The Owner

-If all else fails and you still don’t know whether the website uses WordPress, you can ask the website owner.
+If all else fails and you still don’t know whether the website uses WordPress, you can ask the site owner or web developer.